-New timelines place major grammar tenses on a continuum from Past $\leftrightarrow$ Present $\leftrightarrow$ Future and help students understand the "big picture" as they move through the sequence of tenses presented throughout the text.
-They also help students to recognize the relationships between the tenses.
+New timelines place major grammar tenses on a continuum from Past \leftrightarrow Present \leftrightarrow Future to help students understand the "big picture" as they move through the sequence of tenses presented throughout the text.
+They also help students recognize the relationships between the tenses.

-Brief, simple discrimination exercises are also often helpful for students learning to distinguish differences that exist in Spanish but not in English; for example, saber versus conocer, ser versus estar, indicative versus subjunctive, and so on.
+Brief, simple discrimination exercises are also often helpful for students learning to distinguish differences that exist in Spanish but not in English; for example, saber versus conocer, ser versus estar, and indicative versus subjunctive.
 Many such discrimination activities are provided in the Instructor's Edition.